Silvestre08/AspNet/WebApi/OAuth2AndOpenId/README.md

 ![](doc/userSchema.png)

 Concurrency stamp helps avoiding concurrency issues while updating the users.
 When a user is saved the concurrency value is changed.
 So if updating almost at the same time it will fail because the value will not match.
+We added SQL lite and EF core as our data access layer.
+Out of the box identity server does not come with a user interface.
+We need to add it or write ourselves.
+How does this user interface interact with Identity server internals.
+It uses the IIdentityServerInteractionService.
+The UI assets we use come from duende itself.
+This interface provides access to resources like the authorization request context, that will contain information about the client, redirect URI etc.
+We are already injecting it on our login page.